Towards Automated SOZ Localisation

 Which features are most discriminative at depicting onset times compared to expert clinical annotations?

-Can we use supervised classification to determine the electrode contacts at which seizure activity is occurring?
+Can we use supervised classification to determine which electrode contacts are exhibiting seizure activity?